Ninax3/Amazon_Vine_Analysis/README.md

 There were 40,471 unpaid reviews including 15,663 "5-star" reviews, for a percentage of 38.7%

 ## Summary
 With 51.1% of the Amazon Vine Program reviews having a "5-star" review versus 38.7% of non-paid reviews having a "5-star" review, the data shows there is a positivity bias for reviews in the Amazon Vine Program.
+To further confirm this finding, an additional anlaysis is recommended to
+1. perform the same analysis on datasets for "paid" and "unpaid" for "verified purchases" and
-To further confirm this finding, an additional anlaysis is recommended to compare the statistical distribution (mean and standard deviation) of each review sample.
+2. compare the statistical distribution (mean and standard deviation) of each review sample.